Josh McCoy: Purbook can be promoted if we win all our remaining matches

 After suffering from a lack of availability during the first half of the season, the Heath side have been in excellent recent form.

-They have won their past three matches and propelled themselves into third place in the table.
+They've won their past three matches and propelled themselves into third in the table.

-Purbrook firmly have their sights set on second place, currently occupied by Fawley, as do Saturday’s sixth-placed hosts Hambledon.
+Purbrook firmly have their sights set on second place, which is currently occupied by Fawley, as do Saturday’s opponents Hambledon.

-The captain said: ‘Our aim is to win all our remaining games in a push to be promoted.
+The Heath captain said: ‘We’ve recorded three successive victories now and our aim is to win all our remaining games in a push to be promoted.

 ‘We’re all really starting to gel together and realising what our strengths are.

-‘The availability has been pretty shocking all season but it’s starting to get better, so hopefully we can stick to the same 11 most weeks.
+‘The availability has been pretty shocking all season but it’s starting to get better, so hopefully we can stick to the same XI most weeks.

 ‘If we had our strongest side out every week then I’m confident we’d be right up there but we’re doing okay now.

-‘Now if we win the rest and hopefully a few results go our way, I think we’ll be promoted.
-We’re aiming for second.’
+‘Now if we win the rest and hopefully a few results go our way then I do think we’ll be promoted.

-Purbrook fell to a two-wicket defeat to the Dons at the Heath earlier this summer.
+Purbrook fell to a two-wicket home defeat to the Dons earlier in the campaign.

 ‘We do really need to get a win and hopefully take maximum points.